The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Fractal Spectrum of the Model

-Figure \ref{fig:S-AA}(a) plots the temperature dependence of $S_\imp$ for $\tU=-2\teps_d = 1$, $n_c = 0.5$, and a range of different hybridizations $\tV$, while Fig.\ \ref{fig:S-AA}(b) shows its $n_c = 0.309$ counterpart.
+Figure \ref{fig:S-AA}(a) plots the temperature dependence of $S_\imp$ for $U=-2\eps_d = D$, $n_c = 0.5$, and a range of different hybridizations $V$, while Fig.\ \ref{fig:S-AA}(b) shows its $n_c = 0.309$ counterpart.
 In each case, $S_\imp$ approaches its value at the fractal strong-coupling fixed point, oscillating about the negative value given by Eq.\ \eqref{eq:Tchi,S-SC} with $r = D_\tAA - 1 = -0.5$.
 The oscillations are approximately sinusoidal in $\log T$ with a period $\log b$ that reflects the self-similarity of the AA spectrum under rescaling of energies by a multiplicative factor $b = 13.72$ \cite{wu2021fractal}.
-The oscillation amplitude is greater than seen for the $1/5$ Cantor set in Fig.\ \ref{fig:Tchi,S-5-3-Cantor}, for which the self-similarity factor is $b = 5$, consistent with our observation that the amplitude grows with increasing $b$.
-The strong-coupling limit is the same in the presence (for $n_c = 0.5$) and absence (for $n_c = 0.309$) of particle-hole symmetry.
-For reasons of space, we do not plot the impurity magnetic susceptibility for the cases studied in Secs. \ref{sec:fractal-AA} and \ref{sec:full-AAA}.
-However, in all cases, the temperature dependence of $T\chi_\imp$ fully supports conclusions drawn from the behavior of $S_\imp$.
+The oscillation amplitude is greater than seen for the $1/5$ Cantor set in Fig.\ \ref{fig:Tchi,S-5-3-Cantor}, for which the self-similarity factor is $b = 5$.
+This is consistent with our finding for the models studied in Sec.\ \ref{sec:Cantor} that the amplitude grows with increasing self-similarity factor.
+While the amplitude and period of the strong-coupling oscillations is the same to within our numerical resolution for $n_c = 0.5$ and $n_c = 0.309$ (respectively at and away from particle-hole symmetry), the phase differs between the two cases, reminiscent of the sensitivity to the location of the Fermi energy discussed in Sec. \ref{subsec:Cantor-SC}.

-Figures \ref{fig:S-AA} show that with decreasing hybridization strength, the fractal strong-coupling fixed point is approached at ever lower temperatures.
+Figure \ref{fig:S-AA} shows that with decreasing hybridization strength, the fractal strong-coupling fixed point is approached at ever lower temperatures.
 We estimate the effective Kondo temperature for this crossover from the local spin susceptibility $\chi_\loc$, which (as mentioned in Sec.\ \ref{subsec:observables}) tends to have a simpler temperature variation in fractal hosts than $\chi_\imp$.
-Figure \ref{fig:Tchi_loc-fractals} shows $T\chi_\loc$ vs $T$ for different values of $\tV$, both for hybridization function $\Delta_{C(5)}$ from Sec.\ \ref{sec:Cantor} and for the critical AA hybridization function at half-filling.
+Figure \ref{fig:Tchi_loc-fractals} shows $T\chi_\loc$ vs $T$ for different values of $V$, both for hybridization function $\Delta_{C(5)}$ from Sec.\ \ref{sec:Cantor} and for the critical AA hybridization function at half-filling.
 Figure \ref{fig:key-results}(b) plots values of $T_K$ determined via Eq.\ \eqref{eq:T_K-loc} for the uniform $1/5$ Cantor-set hybridization function and for the critical AA DOS at fillings $n_c = 0.5$ and $0.309$.
 In each case, the Kondo temperature for small $J_K$ has a power-law dependence

 This is precisely the behavior that should be expected based on the coarse-grained equivalence between a fractal hybridization function and a power-law hybridization described by Eqs.\ \eqref{eq:Delta-power} and \eqref{eq:r-vs-D_F}, given that the latter obeys $T_K \sim J_K^{-1/r}$ \cite{PhysRevB.88.195119}.